 Drink at the World’s Coldest Tasting Room

-Located inside the famous Bearfoot Bistro, the Ketel One Ice Room is the world’s coldest vodka tasting room at a bone chilling -32°C (-25°F).
+Located inside the famous Bearfoot Bistro, the Ketel One Ice Room is the world’s coldest vodka tasting room at a bone-chilling -32°C (-25°F).

-Sip on this versatile spirit and make some new friends as you learn about each brand’s unique grain, distillation and filtration processes.
+Sip on this versatile spirit and make new friends as you learn about each brand’s unique grain, distillation and filtration processes.

-Then simply let the liquor work its magic.
+Then, let the liquor work its magic.

 Check Out Some Art at a Local Museum or Gallery

 Who says you can’t get any culture at a ski resort?
 These people have obviously never been to Whistler.

-Situated right on the fringe of Whistler Village, the Audain Art Museum showcases some of British Columbia’s finest art, with a permanent collection comprised of pieces from the late 18th century to present.
+Situated right on the fringe of Whistler Village, the Audain Art Museum showcases some of British Columbia’s finest art, with a permanent collection comprised of pieces from the late 18th century to the present.

 Notable highlights include works by famous local artists such as Emily Carr, E.J Hughes, and Stan Douglas.